jjadeseravla/CV/README.md

 - Grade 2:1
 - Gained cellular through to whole body theoretical and practical understanding of muscular, cardiovascular and respiratory systems of the body, including when the body is exposed to extreme environments such as underwater, in aviation, military and in microgravity space environments.

-- Acquired invaluable experience working in laboratories and critical statistical modes of analysis in order to help me create graphs and draw conclusions to my data and present them in report format and in presentations to my peers and professors.
+- Acquired invaluable experience working in laboratories and critical statistical modes of analysis in order to help me represent my data in graphically, draw conclusions and present them in report format and in presentations to my peers and professors.

 #### University of Manchester (September 2009 to July 2012)

 - BSc(Hons) Anatomical Sciences
 - Grade 2:1
-- Dissected cadavers

 #### Graveney School (September 2007 to July 2009)

 - Biology [B], Chemistry [B], Mathematics [B], and Spanish [A]

 #### Streatham & Clapham High School (September 2002 to July 2007)
-- GCSE's [7A*, 5A 1B] including ICT, English, Mathematics and Sciences.
+- GCSE's [7A*, 5A & 1B] including ICT, English, Mathematics and Sciences.

 ## Experience